dustywhite7/Econ8310/README.md

 ### Week 14 - Bayesian Modeling Part 3

 ### Weeks 15 & 16 - Final Project
-Like the midterm project, your group from lab will be assigned a problem to solve, that can make use of any of the methods from class.
-Your goal is to once again create a prototype solution to the problem you are given, and then to present your solution to the class.
-The first period will be devoted to preparation, and the second period will be focused on team presentations.
+Your group from lab will be assigned a problem to solve that can make use of any of the methods from class.
+Your goal is to create a prototype solution to the problem you are given, and then to present your solution to the class.
+Week 15 will be devoted to preparation and finalizing your project materials, and week 16 (finals week) will be for team presentations.

 ### ACADEMIC INTEGRITY